 We first met upon my first week in Brickell.
 I was just a doe-eyed girl looking for a good burger.
 You had musical baggage hosting some of the most legendary blues musicians of our time… but more importantly you had a decent piece of meat under your belt.

-I walked through your doors for what was then a $0.96 burger on a Friday afternoon and we instantly hit it off.
+I walked through your doors for what was then a $0.96 burger on a Friday afternoon.
+We instantly hit it off.
 My experience was satisfactory and you, my friend, became my Friday afternoon call.
 I would walk in to your doors feeling like a queen.
 Back then Brickell wasn’t what it is today and most of your patrons were homeless alcoholics looking for a fix.

-In 2011 we met again.
+In 2011, we met again.
 I was in uniform and in rare form with my kickball team the Brickell Ballers, but you didn’t judge.
 You happily poured me another pitcher and let me have fun – you knew I needed to let my hair down.
 We started Brickell Ballers to kick back with our old college pals, and you instantly fit in with our rowdy crew.
-You welcomed our team along with other kickballers to as we tried to build a community of young professionals in Miami.
+You welcomed our team along with other kickballers too as we tried to build a community of young professionals in Miami.
 Without you, and beer pong, it wouldn’t have been as fun.
 I made new friends and I fell in/out of love under your roof, and you watched along like an old creepy bastard.

 I rounded my pals and we partied along with countless others that wanted to commemorate this special day.
 I take birthdays very seriously.
 We danced, ate, and partied until the sun went down.
 The next morning was rough and I hated you again, but you were the talk of the town and quickly became a legend in my eyes.

-To us Brickellites you will always be our older and wiser friend that encouraged poor decisions and a good time.
+To us Brickellites, you’ll always be our older and wiser friend that encouraged poor decisions and a good time.